 Tree Trimming Death Claims Law Firm

 Among the wide variety of occupations that involve significant risk of injury or death, workers in the tree trimming profession are particularly vulnerable.
-While facing similar risks as those who are involved in high-rise building construction or window cleaning work, arborists and tree trimmers not only spend a great deal of their time working at great heights, but they also handle potentially dangerous tools, such as manual or gas-powered chain saws.
+While facing similar risks as those who are involved in high-rise building construction or window cleaning work, arborists tree fellers and trimmers not only spend a great deal of their time working at great heights, but they also handle potentially dangerous tools, such as manual or gas-powered chain saws.

-A fall from even a modest height can be fatal, but injuries to ground crews can also result from falling limbs and sections of heavy tree trunk.
+A fall from even a modest height can be fatal, but injuries to ground crews can also result from falling limbs and sections of heavy tree trunks.
 Individuals who work in this type of job are also exposed to changes in weather, which can increase the risks that are already present.
 In addition to wind, rain and unexpected lightning strikes, the threat of electrocution from contact with electric utility lines also poses a significant risk to tree maintenance workers.
 People in this physically demanding field typically understand the risks, but no matter what the level of awareness, no one should ever be exposed to unnecessary hazards due to poor worksite management or third-party negligence.

 Fatal Workplace Accident Claims Attorneys

 Despite efforts to protect workers from the unnecessary risks and dangerous workplace environments, the U.S. Bureau of Labor Statistics (BLS) shows that fatal injuries to arborists and tree maintenance employees include the following, in order of frequency:

 - Falling from tree or aerial work platform

 - Struck by a falling trunk or tree limb